Wireless Reading Device - Do You Want One?!

 It also may require extra cellular data access fees depending

 the device.
-Generally speaking, if you want the most
+Generally speaking, if you want the most options

 usually includes WiFi).
 You can always choose not to purchase